DHTMLX/docs-suite/docs/layout/layout_structure.md

 - mixed layout

-In this layout type **both rows and columns** are used, i.e. a row may include several columns and a column may have rows inside.
+This layout type uses **both rows and columns**: a row may include several columns and a column may have rows inside.

 ~~~js
 const layout = new dhx.Layout("layout_container", {